-For and on behalf of The Trustees of the ITB Pension Funds Date 18 October 2022
+For and on behalf of The Trustee of the ITB Pension Funds 19 April 2023

-The Trustees' policy towards risk, risk measurement and risk management
+The Trustee's policy towards risk, risk measurement and risk management

-Risk appetite is a measure of how much risk the Trustees are willing to bear within the Closed Fund in order to meet their investment objectives.
+Risk appetite is a measure of how much risk the Trustee is willing to bear within the Closed Fund in order to meet its investment objectives.
 Taking more risk is expected to mean that those objectives can be achieved more quickly, but it also means that there is a greater likelihood that the objectives are missed, in the absence of remedial action.
-Risk capacity is a measure of the extent to which the Trustees can tolerate deviation from their long-term objectives before attainment of those objectives is seriously impaired.
-The Trustees' aim is to strike the right balance between risk appetite and risk capacity.
+Risk capacity is a measure of the extent to which the Trustee can tolerate deviation from its long-term objectives before attainment of those objectives is seriously impaired.
+The Trustee's aim is to strike the right balance between risk appetite and risk capacity.

-When assessing the risk appetite and risk capacity, the Trustees considered a range of qualitative and quantitative factors, including:
+When assessing the risk appetite and risk capacity, the Trustee considered a range of qualitative and quantitative factors, including: